The Best Lenses for Digital SLR Cameras

 Let me ask a few questions to help make this point:

-• If you have poor eyesight, do you typically get the cheapest glasses you can find?
+• If you had poor eyesight, would you get the cheapest glasses you could find?

 This last question is the best real-world parallel I could come up with for what cheap camera lenses are like.